Martha Tilton

 Hal Grayson

-Best remembered today for her work with Benny Goodman, Martha Tilton proved a controversial choice for the King of Swing.
-Despite misgivings about her vocal talents, she earned her place on the stand, vocalizing on one of the band’s most memorable songs, “And the Angels Sing,” and as part of Goodman’s famous Carnegie Hall concert in 1938.
-Nicknamed “Liltin’ Miss Tilton,” she went on to a successful solo career during the 1940s.
+Best remembered today for her work with Benny Goodman, vocalist Martha Tilton proved a controversial choice for the King of Swing.
+Despite misgivings about her vocal talents, she earned her place on the stand, singing on one of the band’s most memorable recordings, “And the Angels Sing,” and appearing as part of Goodman’s famous Carnegie Hall concert in 1938.
+Nicknamed “Liltin’ Miss Tilton,” she went on to a successful solo career in the 1940s and continue singing into the 1970s.

-Born in Texas, Tilton’s family later moved to the West Coast, where she began her singing career.
-Tilton worked with Hal Grayson’s orchestra in early 1935, appearing with the band on an episode of Bing Crosby’s radio show in May of that year.
-She joined Jimmy Dorsey’s band in Los Angeles in mid-1936, where she replaced Vicki Joyce, who was filling in after Kay Weber had left.
-She remained with the elder Dorsey’s orchestra through mid-1937, though she never entered the studio with them.
+Both Martha and Liz took up singing as a profession, working on the West Coast, with the older Tilton having joined Hal Grayson’s orchestra by early 1935, appearing with them on an episode of Bing Crosby’s radio show in May of that year.
+She joined Jimmy Dorsey’s band, then resident on Crosby’s program, in mid-1936, where she replaced Vicki Joyce, who was filling in after Kay Weber had left.
+She remained with the elder Dorsey’s orchestra through mid-1937, though she never entered the studio with the band.

 Goodman Years